ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ### Self-contained releases
 During the development of Chirp, a decision was made to make releases self-contained.
-It was not a requirement to have self-contained releases, because it is assumed that all interested users can use the application with dotnet 7.0.
+It was not a requirement to have self-contained releases, because it is assumed that all interested users can use the application with .NET 7.0.
-This is not the case for this project, since it uses dotnet 8.0.
+This is not the case for this project, since it uses .NET 8.0.
 Therefore, it is important for the releases to be self-contained.

 In general, it has been decided that emails are unique which means two users with different usernames still cannot have the same email.